Melanie-Clark/Melanie-Clark/README.md

 # 👋 Hi, I'm Mel! 👋
-⚡ Junior Software Developer | Python, SQL, PHP, phpMyAdmin, RESTful APIs, HTML, CSS, Wordpress, Selenium |\
+Software Developer | Python, SQL, PHP, Wordpress, phpMyAdmin, Selenium\
 _Passionate about building scalable and efficient back-end solutions with a background in clinical systems & automation_

 ## ❔ **Who Am I** ❔

-After 20 years of developing and leading clinical systems solutions and projects, I've taken the leap and started the transition into software development, with a focus on backend technologies.
+After 20 years of developing and leading clinical systems solutions and projects, I've taken the leap and transitioned into software development, with a focus on backend technologies.

 I've always loved geeking out and learning to code (shoutout to my Codecademy days!), but things really levelled up when I completed the **Code First Girls Software Engineering** nanodegree with Distinction.
 Since then, I've been having fun designing and building a mix of personal and group projects and continue to expand my knowledge and experience.

 My background in managing clinical systems projects  demonstrates effective problem-solving, teamwork, understanding of the SDLC and the importance of building robust user-friendly solutions.

 I typically find myself in the role where people look to me for support and guidance or help to fix a problem.
-Give me a bug to fix or a problem to solve and I'll be there ready to geek out and feeling super excited inside! 😄
+Give me a bug to fix or a problem to solve and I'll be ready to geek out, feeling super excited inside! 😄

 ## ⚒️ Toolbox ⚒️